You’re six months out … is it too soon to think about prepping for departure? With recent passport delays, the answer is, it’s not soon enough.

 “If you need a passport, you should not be planning travel for closer in than 18 weeks,” Jobe advises, but Norman cautions that 24 weeks is the current waiting time for any passport activity, which ALG Vacations® is echoing to better err on the side of conservatism.

-“If you plan to travel before the summer of 2022, I strongly recommend that you get your passport applications submitted NOW,” Norman says emphatically.
+Back when this article was first posted, in August, she had said, “If you plan to travel before the summer of 2022, I strongly recommend that you get your passport applications submitted NOW,” Norman says emphatically.
 Jobe adds, “If you want the best deals and best flights available, you should be looking at six months to a year in advance.
 Last-minute travel has very limited availability, and you must be very flexible, especially if you are looking at traveling over Christmas and New Year’s Eve.”

 Why is passport processing delayed right now?